-Founders, Builders, Heroes: What we need to fix problems
+Founders, Builders, Heroes: How to fix problems

 On the courage required to face our problems and the strength needed to overcome them.